 - Step 3: Determine Product Names

 Pull from a usability best practice — have direct conversations with existing customers.
-Ask them how they’d describe your products or services, or how they searched for your business to begin with.
+Ask them how they’d describe your products or services, how they mentally categorize your offerings, or how they searched for your business to begin with.
+Their input will help you understand the language your customers are using, and how they think about your products or services.

 Next, complete keyword research.
 Keep in mind a handful of responses can be very helpful for gaining insights, but they may not reflect the broader market.
 Spot check search volume for keywords using the language your customers use, the language you would use, and be open to discovering additional ways the market overall searches for your products/services.